Reminiscences of Great Paxton

 By Bert Goodwin

-Bert was born in Great Paxton in January 1921, he lived here until 1941 when he joined the army, after the war he came back to St. Neots.
-Though he never lived in Great Paxton again, he retained a strong connection with the village for the rest of his life and researched much of our history.
+Bert was born in Great Paxton in January 1921, he lived here until 1941 when he joined the army and went to war.
+He lived in St. Neots on his return and though he never lived in Great Paxton again, he retained a strong connection with the village for the rest of his life and researched much of our history.
 If you have ever been on one of my history walks around the village, it is Bert’s research and memories that have formed their main basis.

 What follows was written by Bert as an older man returning to Great Paxton, reminiscing and comparing the village of his childhood to the village at the time.
-The writing is undated though was probably written in the late 1980's or early 1990's.
+The writing is undated though was probably written in the late 1980's or early 1990's, so about 50-60 years later.
 It appears here courtesy of Bert's brother Michael who kindly gave permission for me to reproduce it.
 I think it gives a wonderful description evocative of the history of Great Paxton while woven into the modern fabric that we see and live amongst.

 Reminiscences of Great Paxton as a pdf, open to download and save